doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/interesting/hidden_valley_cave.md

 ![Wolfpaq confirms odd lighting in cave will be in a future secret update.](/images/bh/wolf.jpg)

-Confirming not only are we going to see a secret update in the future, but this cave will be apart of the Secrets and Mysteries Lore!
+Confirming, not only are we going to see a secret update in the future, but this cave will be a part of the Secrets and Mysteries Lore!

 ![horizontal-line](/images/green-line.png)